PdxCodeGuild/Full-Stack-Day-Class/notes/instructor/emails.md

 XXX

-The following students have submitted a capstone, but it is not satisfactory yet and so have not :
+The following students have submitted a capstone, but it is not satisfactory yet.
+They will have to submit another revision before their certificate status is determined:

 XXX - revision due XXX

-The following students started, but did not complete the course requirements:
+The following students started, but did not complete the course requirements and have not earned a certificate:

 XXX - did not XXX; last attended day was XXX